ni-be/raindeer/README.md

 4) Between Years - creates simple or advanced plots between two given months of any year
 5) Predict temperature - Does a linear regression analysis of the temperature data to predict the temperature in germany for the next year.
 6) Plot annual weather - Does a multiplot of all three weather parameters
-7) TODO Joul USER STORY
+7) TODO Joul USER STORY 1-3
-8) TODO NIKO vertical Farming
+8) TODO vert FARMING ... if TIME.
-9) TODO ?
+9)
-10) TODO ?
+10)

 # How to get Started
 To install all necessary packages, run: